Millrose Properties (MRP)

 Rachel Presa, General Counsel and Secretary

-Ms. Presa joined Kennedy Lewis in 2021 and is a Managing Director, having served in various legal capacities within the firm.
-She possesses 14 years of experience advising investment funds, financial institutions, and other clients on legal and compliance matters.
-Before Kennedy Lewis, Ms. Presa was Senior Counsel at Akin Gump Strauss Hauer & Feld LLP from 2010 to 2021.
+Rachel Presa is the General Counsel and Secretary of Millrose Properties.
+She joined Kennedy Lewis in 2021 and is a Managing Director, having served in various legal capacities across the firm.
+Ms. Presa possesses 14 years of experience representing and advising investment funds, financial institutions, and other clients on legal and compliance matters, including regulatory investigations and enforcement, civil litigation, and bankruptcy and restructuring.
+From 2010 to 2021, she was Senior Counsel at the law firm of Akin Gump Strauss Hauer & Feld LLP.
+Before her legal career, Ms. Presa taught English and writing in public high schools.

 AI Analysis | Feedback